runatlantis/atlantis/runatlantis.io/docs/terraform-enterprise.md

 :::tip NOTE
 Under the hood, Atlantis is generating a `~/.terraformrc` file.
-If you already had a `~/.terraformrc` file, then you'll need to manually add the credentials block:
+If you already had a `~/.terraformrc` file where Atlantis is running, then you'll need to manually add the credentials block to that file:
 ```
 ...
 credentials "app.terraform.io" {
   token = "xxxx"
 }
 ```
-Instead of using the `ATLANTIS_TFE_TOKEN` environment variable since Atlantis won't overwrite your `.terraformrc` file.
+instead of using the `ATLANTIS_TFE_TOKEN` environment variable, since Atlantis won't overwrite your `.terraformrc` file.
 :::